KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 Internally, SC doesn't actually reverse time; rather it updates the ticker's currently associated subscriber Tween/Action objects with the new temporal direction of travel (using the `changeSubscriberDirection()` function).
 It is up to Tween and Action objects to interpret the data that their Ticker object sends to them on each tick

 #### Subscriber communication
-During each iteration of the Ticker object's run, the overarching ticker Animstion object will, if relevant, invoke the Ticker object's `ticker.fn(reverse: Boolean)` function.
+During each iteration of the Ticker object's run, the overarching ticker Animation object will, if relevant, invoke the Ticker object's `ticker.fn(reverse: Boolean)` function.
 Here, the ticker calculates relevant timing data which it passes onto each of its Tween/Action object subscribers' `tween.update()` function.

 This data is passed to subscribers in the following shape:
 ```